SeanTariroGondo/Python-Sales-Analysis/README.md

-# Python-Sales-Analysis
+# Python Sales Analysis portfolio project

-Import Data from a Csv File, Clean data and Visualize using Python (numpy, pandas, matplotlib)
+For this portfolio project, I imported data from a CSV file, cleaned the data, and created visualizations using Python libraries such as numpy, pandas, and matplotlib.